ksu-is/Black-Jack-Simulator/Roadmap.md

 Sprint 1 Project Checklist
 GitHub Setup

- I have established a GitHub account.
+ [x] We have established a GitHub account.
- I have joined the class organization on GitHub (KSU-IS).
+ [x] We have joined the class organization on GitHub (KSU-IS).
- I am associated with ownership of a code repository within the KSU-IS organization.
+ [x] We are both associated with ownership of a code repository within the KSU-IS organization.
 Repository Contributions

- I have edited the README.md file in my assigned repository.
+ [x] we have edited the README.md file in the assigned repository.
- I have committed the changes to the repository.
+ [x] we have committed the changes to the repository.
 Codebase Exploration

  I have explored at least one existing Python codebase related to my project.